 This resort is home to seven pools that have witnessed a century of sun-soaked glamour.
 The Saguaro Pool welcomes adults only and offers a luxe cabana experience with a poolside bar.
 The Paradise Pool beckons the entire family — be sure to check out The Twist, a dual racing waterslide.

 It's all about rooftop realness at the Kimpton Hotel Palomar Phoenix's pool.
-Loved by locals and celebrated by travel authorities, this urban oasis pairs well with sweeping city views and delicious libations and small plates conjured by our adjoining Lustre Rooftop Bar.
+Loved by locals and celebrated by travel authorities, this urban oasis pairs well with sweeping city views and delicious libations and small plates conjured by the adjoining Eden Rooftop Bar.